 Explore the Curriculum

-In this course, students will learn the financial skills necessary to make effective budgeting and capital investment decisions for health care organizations.
+In this course, students will learn the financial skills necessary to make effective budgeting and capital investment decisions for healthcare organizations.
 Concepts include the cost of capital, reimbursement methodologies, interpretation of financial reports, valuation, and methods for financing investments.

-This course teaches the measurement of health care quality with the goal to improve patient safety, health outcomes, equity, and the patient experience.
+This course teaches the measurement of healthcare quality with the goal to improve patient safety, health outcomes, equity, and the patient experience.
 Students will learn evidence-based methods for continuous quality improvement and practical approaches for implementing these methods.

-This practically oriented course teaches concepts and techniques for improving organizational performance; process flow, capacity analysis, queuing, inventory management, and service design.
+This practically oriented course teaches concepts and techniques for improving organizational performance - process flow, capacity analysis, queuing, inventory management, and service design.

 In this design thinking experience, students will gather and interpret information from patients and other stakeholders to understand their needs; they will then apply these insights to design successful innovations in health care.